-At Hebrew Rehabilitation Center (HRC), an integral part of Hebrew SeniorLife, we provide high-quality, person-centered care that meets the special needs of our residents and patients.
-On our post-acute care units, our person-centered approach to care ensures patients and their families take an active role in their treatment and recovery.
+At Hebrew Rehabilitation Center (HRC), an integral part of Hebrew SeniorLife, we provide high-quality, person-centered care that meets the special needs of our patients.
+Within our post-acute care services, our person-centered approach to care ensures patients and their families take an active role in their treatment and recovery.

 While many may perceive senior living communities as places where older people go to put their feet up and watch the world go by, Hebrew SeniorLife believes that seniors have far more potential to accomplish exciting things in their later years.
 The residents of Hebrew SeniorLife communities are people who are learning, growing and achieving full, healthy and vibrant lives.

 We expect a lot from our feet.
 They get us to all the places we need to go, while providing the anchor and balance crucial to physical activity.
 Our ability to stay active often depends on keeping our feet healthy.